 ASDACS has agreements with over 28 international collection societies.
 On an annual basis, we aggregate and distribute the income it has collected from these societies received in the previous year to members.

 European systems for collecting broadcast data vary from country to country, and ASDACS complies with a wide range of requirements for research, work confirmation and claim documentation before income is received.
 Broadcasts of Australian and New Zealand works in foreign languages can often present challenges to our research.
 Our own data is used to cross-check and verify overseas lists.

 Upon receiving this money ASDACS must devise a fair and equitable system of distribution to individual directors.
 Where rights have not been allocated at source, a number of factors are involved in determining the amount payable to each eligible director.
 These factors include the type of program, the length of work and its use.
 Please see our distribution rules and practices for further information.

 ASDACS also manages collections for directors through the mandated collection agency for all screen royalties in Australia and New Zealand - Screenrights.
 ASDACS registers, collects and distributes on behalf of its international partners and ASDACS’ members, for directors’ royalties (retransmission by free to air broadcast).
 In order for ASDACS’ to collect on your behalf, we require that you have retained retransmission rights in your contract.
 For more information, please see the Your Rights page.

-ASDACS is currently holding royalties for this list of untraceable directors.
+ASDACS is currently holding royalties for the list of untraceable directors below.
 Please contact 02 9555 7042 or firstname.lastname@example.org to ensure that you receive all the royalties collected in your name for foreign broadcasts.